PMArkive/SMEncounterRNGTool/README.md

 7. Press A at the Continue Screen or press B to exit QR Scan, start the timer at the same time.
 8. Start the dialogue until the [final screen](#final-screen-when-pressing-a), wait for the timer.
 9. When the timer is done, click A at the same time, receive or battle with the Pokemon.
 10. If the Pokemon is not the one you want, find the frame you actually hit, put it in the Time Calculator, calibrate the Pre-Timer and try again
+    ***Tips:*** For better results, please keep `Modification` checked while searching.

 ### With PokeCalcNTR
 1. Select the `Pokemon` you would like to RNG.